-The medical innovation being developed by our companies is drastically improving the way health care is delivered by saving lives and reducing costly hospitalizations, doctor visits and invasive medical procedures.1
+The medical innovation being developed by our companies is drastically improving the way health care is delivered by saving lives and reducing costly institutional care, physician visits and invasive medical procedures.1

 - Oncology – U.S. cancer survivors have more than doubled to 14.5 million since 1990.

 - Hepatitis C – A once incurable disease now has cure rates above 90%.